koenkivits/x-nes/README.md

 ## My game favorite game doesn't work!

 ``&lt;x-nes&gt;`` is built on NESNES.
 If you find any problems, please file an issue there.

+## Icon credits

+The icons were borrowed from the [plyr HTML5 media player].
+Do check it out!